Launching a Low-Code Practice: What you Need to Know, Pt. 2

 The technology in question here is low code.

 All other things being equal, it all boils down to price.
-We already established that you win on that front by using low code technology.
+We already established that you win on that front by using low-code technology.

 However, all things do not have to be equal.
 They can be better than what your competitors have to offer.

-This helps you win not just on the price but additional factors as well, making your offer completely irresistible.
+This helps you win not just on the price but additional factors as well, making your offer irresistible.

 What are those additional factors?